BloxTechGroup/RocketBots/README.md

 4. Once the team is created, press "manage" next to your team.
 5. Now head to the "integrations" tab.
 6. Press "Link Bot" button.
-7. In the input field, enter the cookie of your Robot and press the green "next" button.
-8. Confirm that we are linking the correct Roblox account.
+7. Enter your Roblox bot's login credentials and follow the steps on your screen.
-9. The page will now reload.
+8. The page will now reload.
 Head to the "integrations" tab once again.
-10. On the bottom it will say "RocketApps also allows you to use your bots through our API.
+9. On the bottom it will say "RocketApps also allows you to use your bots through our API.
 View the api here".
 Press the "here".
-11. You'll now be redirected to our API documentation.
+10. You'll now be redirected to our API documentation.
 Head to the "settings" tab.
-12. Copy your team / loader ID here :-)
+11. Copy your team / loader ID here :-)

 ### Requiring the module
 ```js